 VRAI: It was doing so—I’m surprised.
-I’ve actually gotten a little heat over this but whatever people are protective of the genre.
-I think this is in some ways the best dark magical girl show we’ve had in years in that the genre’s not very…it has not, I think founded its voice yet.
+I’ve actually gotten a little heat over this, but whatever, people are protective of the genre.
+I think this is in some ways the best dark magical girl show we’ve had in years in that the genre’s not very… it has not, I think, found its voice yet.

-And I feel like it’s… As a sub-genre still trying to find its feet in a way that’s not just needlessly showy and nihilistic for shock value or an also-ran… And I think this one is closer than most in that it’s clearly about Asuka actually wanting to, y’know, embracing those positive elements of being a magical girl even if it’s hard, and saving people and there’s the opening and ending have these very ho—this very hopeful imagery and I like that it is genuinely sympathetic about how it treats PTSD and it uses actual recuperation and coping techniques.
+And I feel like it’s… As a sub-genre still trying to find its feet in a way that’s not just needlessly showy and nihilistic for shock value or an also-ran… And I think this one is closer than most in that it’s clearly about Asuka actually wanting to, y’know, embracing those positive elements of being a magical girl even if it’s hard, and saving people.
+And the opening and ending have these very hopeful imagery, and I like that it is genuinely sympathetic about how it treats PTSD and it uses actual recuperation and coping techniques.